slongwell/slongwell.github.io/_posts/2016-09-25-karabiner-workaround.md

 *Note*: Before these changes take effect in a given application, the application must be restarted.
 A full computer restart is ideal.

 The resulting mapping is far less powerful - it lacks 'super-modifier' keys, keyboard vendor ID detection, and the ability to discern left and right `CTRL/OPT` keys.
 However, it should be an effective stopgap until Karabiner-Elements reaches maturity.
 Likewise, I'm only scratching the surface - I'm sure these missing features are possible (and probably easy) to implement, and, without delving into source code, I'd suspect Karabiner itself interacts with macOS in a similar manner, albeit with a C-based API.

+Update: the keybindings do not appear to pass through to terminal :(

 See also:
 [Customizing the Cocoa Text System][a]